tonitech/vpn/intl.en-US/User Guide/Manage an IPsec connection.md

 # Manage an IPsec connection {#concept_hpr_byc_xdb .concept}

 After creating a VPN Gateway and a customer gateway, you can create an IPsec connection.
-The IPsec connection will allow you to connect the VPN Gateway and the customer gateway, establishing a VPN tunnel.
+The IPsec connection allows you to connect the VPN Gateway and the customer gateway, thus establishing a VPN tunnel.

 ## Create an IPsec connection {#section_mxd_fyc_xdb .section}